Fig: Toxicity

 Like other plant species in the family Moraceae, contact with the milky sap of Ficus carica followed by exposure to ultraviolet light can cause phytophotodermatitis, a potentially serious skin inflammation.
 Although the plant is not poisonous per se, F. carica is listed in the FDA Database of Poisonous Plants.

 Organic chemical compounds called furanocoumarins are known to cause phytophotodermatitis in humans.
 The common fig contains significant quantities of two furanocoumarins, psoralen and bergapten.
 The essential oil of fig leaves contains more than 10% psoralen, the highest concentration of any organic compound isolated from fig leaves.
 Psoralen appears to be the primary furanocoumarin compound responsible for fig leaf-induced phytophotodermatitis.

 Psoralen and bergapten are found chiefly in the milky sap of the leaves and shoots of F. carica but not the fruits.
 Neither psoralen nor bergapten were detected in the essential oil of fig fruits.
 Thus there is no conclusive evidence that fig fruits cause phytophotodermatitis.

 Cultural significance

 Babylonian mythology

 Babylonian Ishtar for example took the form of the divine fig tree Xikum, the "primeval mother at the central place of the earth", protectress of the saviour Tammuz.
 Moreover, figs and the fig tree were closely linked with female sexuality.
 According to Barbara Walker's encyclopedia on Goddess symbols, "This may account for the common use of the fig tree as a symbol of man's enlightenment, which was formerly supposed to come through his connection with the female principle."

-Christianity and Judaism

-In the Biblical Book of Genesis, Adam and Eve clad themselves with fig leaves (Genesis 3:7) after eating the forbidden fruit from the tree of the knowledge of good and evil.
-Likewise, fig leaves, or depictions of fig leaves, have long been used to cover the genitals of nude figures in painting and sculpture, for example in Masaccio's The Expulsion from the Garden of Eden.
-Moreover, according to the Aggadah (Jewish text), the forbidden fruit of the Tree of Knowledge in the Garden of Eden was not an apple, but a fig.